TyroneWu547/footwear-webstore-cloudops/README.md

 -----

-## 📋 Accessing the Webapplication & Dashboard
+## 📋 Accessing the Webapp & Dashboard

 The web application should now be reachable through:
 ```bash